Senior Research Associate

 Adrien Moucheboeuf is a research associate at IHMC working with Dr. Raj.
 His research interests focus on human-machine interaction through multisensory interfaces and on helping in the development of sensory substitution approaches for augmenting situation awareness for able-bodied and disabled individuals.

-He received his B.S in Cognitive Science from the University of Bordeaux (France) and his Masters in Cognitive Engineering from the Polytechnic Institute of Bordeaux.
+He earned his bachelor’s degree in cognitive science from the University of Bordeaux (France) and his master’s degree in cognitive engineering from the Polytechnic Institute of Bordeaux.
 During his education, he had the opportunity to travel across Europe.
-He spent his last B.S year at the University of Skövde, Sweden where he took classes focused on artificial intelligence and studies on consciousness.
+He spent his last B.S year at the University of Skövde, Sweden, where he took classes focused on artificial intelligence and studies on consciousness.

-His personal interests include organic farming, kayak fishing, running and humanities.
+His personal interests include organic farming, biking, and DIY electronics.